How To Set Auto Increment In PostgreSQL

-In this PostgreSQL tutorial, I will show how to define auto increment in PostgreSQL.
-Also, you will understand the data types (like SERIAL and etc) which are used to define auto increment for the column.
+In this PostgreSQL tutorial, I will show you how to define auto-increment in PostgreSQL.
+Additionally, you will understand the data types (such as SERIAL) used to define auto-increment for the column.

 When you don’t use the primary key with every table in PostgreSQL, then it is not a good way to define the table columns.
 Every table should contain a primary key column.
-PostgreSQL provides several ways to define an auto-increment primary key for a specific column in the table.
+PostgreSQL offers several methods for determining an auto-increment primary key for a specific column in a table.

-PostgreSQL has data types SERIAL and BIGSERIAL that are used for the auto-increment purpose, which means you can define the column data type as SERIAL and BIGSERIAL, and the primary key for that column is added automatically.
+PostgreSQL has data types SERIAL and BIGSERIAL that are used for auto-increment purposes, which means you can define the column data type as SERIAL or BIGSERIAL, and the primary key for that column is added automatically.

-You know the purpose of the primary key is to determine each row in the table uniquely.
-So always define the auto-increment primary key column in every table in PostgreSQL.
+You know that the purpose of the primary key is to identify each row in the table uniquely.
+So, always define the auto-increment primary key column in every table in PostgreSQL.

 Let’s take examples and learn how to define the column as auto-increment while creating the table.

-The data type SERIAL of PostgreSQL generates the unique identifier (integer value) for the particular column in the table, especially used for the column that is defined as the primary key.
+The data type SERIAL of PostgreSQL generates a unique identifier (integer value) for the particular column in the table, primarily used for the column that is defined as the primary key.

-When you insert the data into the table, it automatically generates the unique integer value for the column.
+When you insert the data into the table, it automatically generates a unique integer value for the column.

 Let’s take an example where you will create the table ’employees’ with columns ‘id’, ‘name’, and ‘country’.

-Use the below statement to create the table ’employees’.
+Use the statement below to create the ’employees’ table.

 CREATE TABLE employees (